What are SLOs? Here's a guide to service-level objectives, how they work, and how they help DevOps teams automate and deliver better software.

 These can include business metrics, such as conversion rates, uptime, and availability; service metrics, such as application performance; or technical metrics, such as dependencies to third-party services, underlying CPU, and the cost of running a service.
 For example, if the SLA for a website is 99.95% uptime, its corresponding SLO could be 99.95% availability of the login services.
 Organizations commonly use SLOs in production environments to ensure released code stays within error budgets.

 What are error budgets?

-Error budgets are an allowance for a certain amount of failure or technical debt within an SLO.
-For example, if your SLO guarantees 99.5% availability of a website over a year, your error budget is .05%.
+Error budgets are an allowance for a certain amount of failure or technical debt within a service level objective.
+For example, if your SLO guarantees 99.5% availability of a website over a year, your error budget is 0.5%.
 Error budgets allow development teams to make informed decisions between new development vs operations and polishing existing software.
 Properly set and defined SLOs should have error budgets that give developers space to innovate without impacting operations.

 What are SLIs?

 SLIs provide the actual metrics and measurements that indicate whether you are meeting your service level objective.
 Most SLIs are measured in percentages to express the service level delivered.
 For example, if your SLO is to deliver 99.5% availability, the actual measurement may be 99.8%, which means you’re meeting your agreements and you have happy customers.
 To gain an understanding of long-term trends, you can visually represent SLIs in a histogram that shows actual performance in the overall context of your SLOs.

 To learn more about how Dynatrace does SLOs, check out the on-demand performance clinic, Getting started with SLOs in Dynatrace.

 In short, service-level objectives ensure reliability.
 Generally, service level objectives are important because they help teams achieve the following: